Home > Tours > Asia Tours > India & Sri Lanka Tours > Highlights of Northern India

 Arrive in New Delhi, India's bustling capital which successfully combines the ancient with the modern.
 Amidst the tall and modern skyscrapers, there are still the remnants of a bygone time with numerous monuments and temples.

-For those arriving on time today our Leader plans to meet you in the hotel reception at 1.30pm for the welcome meeting and to take us on our afternoon city tour which will visit Qutab Minar, the tallest stone tower in India and Humayun's Tomb dating from the Mughal Dynasty.
-We also drive past the imposing India Gate (war memorial arch), the Parliament buildings and the Rashtrapati Bhawan, the President's residence.
+For those arriving on time today our Leader plans to meet you in the hotel reception at 1.30pm for the welcome meeting and to take us on our afternoon city tour which will include a visit to Old Delhi.

 If you would like to receive an airport transfer today, you'll need to arrive into New Delhi's Indira Gandhi International airport (airport code DEL), which is 18km, around 40 minutes from our hotel.

 Please note that if you wish to join the city tour today, you must arrive at the hotel by 1.30pm.
 If you are booking your own flights, we recommend giving yourself at least one hour to clear the airport.
 From the airport to the hotel is around 45 minutes drive, so therefore the latest your flight can arrive is 12.00pm.
 Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
-Stay: Bloom Hotel Karol Bagh Delhi (previously Swati Deluxe) (Comfortable)
+Stay: The Regent Grand (Comfortable)

-In the early afternoon we will drive to Jaipur by road, a journey which will take approximately five to six hours including comfort stops.
+In the early afternoon, we will drive to Jaipur by road, a journey which will take approximately six hours including comfort stops.
 Stay: Mandawa Haveli (Premium) (B)

 The capital of the state of Rajasthan, Jaipur was India's first planned city and is considered by many to be one of the finest planned cities anywhere, the usual Indian urban chaos being replaced by wide streets and formal gardens.
 This morning we will visit the once mighty Rajput capital of Amber (traditionally known as Amer) and its magnificent fortress.
 Lying at the mouth of a rocky mountain gorge, overlooking Maotha Lake, the fort is a stunning creation of white marble and red sandstone that contains a dazzling mix of Hindu and Muslim ornamentation, including the breathtaking mirrored halls of the Sheesh Mahal.
 It was from these towering walls that the Kachchawahas ruled over their kingdom for some 7 centuries, until its importance was eclipsed by nearby Jaipur.

-We will also take in the unique Hawa Mahal, the famous Palace of the Winds, whose extraordinary façade of red and pink sandstone towers some five storeys above the city streets.
+This morning we will take in the unique Hawa Mahal, the famous Palace of the Winds, whose extraordinary façade of red and pink sandstone towers some five storeys above the city streets.
 Built at the end of the 18th century its 935 windows were designed to allow the women of the harem to gaze out on the city scene below without themselves being seen, the openings also creating a refreshing breeze (hawa), which kept the palace cool even in the hot summer months.

 We start early this morning as our drive to Ranthambore will take about five hours.
 On arrival, we check in to our accommodation before setting off for an afternoon game drive, where we hope to have an opportunity to view tigers in the wild.